antaldaniel/dataandlyrics/content/post/2021-04-14-bandcamp-librarian-2/index.md

 {{< figure src="/img/bandcamp_librarian/tag_frequencies.jpeg" title="Tag Frequencies" numbered="true" >}}

 As the word cloud also suggests, the tracks cover a variety of genres.
 Accordingly, our classifier should be more general in scope than in the case of the techno labels.
-A suitable option is the MSD-MusiCNN TensorFlow auto-tagging model supplied with the Essentia library [https://mtg.github.io/essentia-labs/news/tensorflow/2020/01/16/tensorflow-models-released/](https://mtg.github.io/essentia-labs/news/tensorflow/2020/01/16/tensorflow-models-released/), which predicts LastFm’s top-50 music classification tags (a selection of 24 tags referring to music genres or styles were predicted for the purposes of this demonstration).
+A suitable option is the MSD-MusiCNN TensorFlow auto-tagging model supplied with the  [Essentia library](https://mtg.github.io/essentia-labs/news/tensorflow/2020/01/16/tensorflow-models-released/), which predicts LastFm’s top-50 music classification tags (a selection of 24 tags referring to music genres or styles were predicted for the purposes of this demonstration).

 One can get a first feel of the stylistic tendencies within the sample by looking at the classification tags with the highest mean probability values: